 I have served on a number of civic boards reflecting my interests over the years, notably chairing the Citizens Association, Kansas City’s oldest and largest non-partisan political organization; serving on the Historic Kansas City Foundation Board of Directors, handling particularly its legal needs; and working in a number of non-partisan political campaigns in Kansas City, Missouri (Kansas City, Missouri has a non-partisan form of city government).

-Restoring Kansas City’s historic Union Station is one of my proudest public accomplishments.
-The 1914 magnificent beaux art train station in its hey day handled over 200 trains a day, but sat empty as rail travel declined in the United States.
-It eventurally became a blight on our skyline and our spirit as a community.
+Restoring Kansas City’s historic Union Station is one of my most satisfying public accomplishments.
+The 1914 magnificent beaux art train station handled over 200 trains a day in its hey day, but sat empty as rail travel declined in the United States.
+It eventually became a blight on our skyline and on our spirit as a community.

 I have always been interested in historic preservation.
-In the 1980s I developed and wrote the legislation forming a Missouri-Kansas bi-state district with taxing authority to restore the station to its original grandeur.
+In that regard, I developed and wrote the legislation forming a Missouri-Kansas bi-state district with taxing authority to restore Union Station to its original grandeur.
 Following legislative approval in both Missouri and Kansas, voters on both sides of the state lane approved the bi-state district, including a 1/8 cent sales tax to fund restoration.

 The 1/8 sales tax raised over $100 million for the station’s restoration.
-Many citizens from many walks of life worked hard to overcome high mistrust on both sides of the state line to approve and fund the District.
+Hundreds of citizens from many walks of life worked hard to overcome high mistrust on both sides of the state line to approve and fund the District.
 Each side gave in a little and we got it done.

 Dan Cofran, J.D.